USCGC Agassiz: Ship history

-After being commissioned on 12 January 1927, Agassiz was stationed at Boston apart of Division One, Squadron One of the Offshore Patrol Force, Boston with five other cutters.
-On 1 August 1933 the ship operated from Fernandina, Florida apart of the Jacksonville Division.
+After being commissioned on 12 January 1927, Agassiz was stationed at Boston as part of Division One, Squadron One of the Offshore Patrol Force, Boston with five other cutters.
+On 1 August 1933 the ship operated from Fernandina, Florida as part of the Jacksonville Division.
 In 1936 she was attached to Curtis Bay, Maryland, and during 1940 she operated out of Charleston, South Carolina.
 She was assigned to the Caribbean Sea Frontier [CARIBSEAFRON] during the Second World War.
 On 12 March 1942 the cutter saved 11 survivors from the torpedoed tanker SS John D. Gill.
 Once the war ended the vessel was sent to Morehead City, North Carolina until 1956.
 In January 1956 the Agassiz aided in the disabled Manitou 275 mi southeast of Cape Henry, Virginia.
 Another unnamed merchant vessel was aided 40 mi east off Cape Fear, Virginia the same month.
 The homeport was changed to Cape May, New Jersey in 1956.
-The ship was redesignated from WSC, Cost Guard Submarine Chaser, to WMEC-126, Coast Guard Medium Endurance Cutter.
+The ship was redesignated from WSC, Coast Guard Submarine Chaser, to WMEC-126, Coast Guard Medium Endurance Cutter.
 The grounded Septic Nerve was aided by Agassiz off Little Egg Inlet on 18 October 1961.
 The disabled Canadian fishing vessel Clara and Linda was aided 160 mi east of New York in 1967 during a storm.
 The fishing vessel Bright Star was escorted to safety 25 mi southeast of Cape May on 1 March 1968.

 The Agassiz was decommissioned and struck from Coast Guard service on 13 October 1969 and was transferred to the United States Merchant Marine Academy on 16 October 1969 as the vessel Agassiz #607283.
 The ship's fate after being transferred is unknown.